 ADDITIONAL CROSS GRADE SUBJECTS AND COURSES

-King is pleased to offer after school care for children in Full or Half Day Preschool-Grade 5.
+King is pleased to offer after school care for children in Full Day Preschool-Grade 5.
 Qualified Staff and US students interact with the children in a casual, fun environment after school.

 Facilities: Most activities take place within the LS Media Center, where children have access to books, magazines, computers, and cozy seating.
 Weather permitting, the program takes advantage of King’s fields and playground.